MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/deployment/deployment.md

 ### <a name=hypv></a>Enable the Hyper-V Role

 If Hyper-V Containers will be deployed, the Hyper-V role needs to be enabled on the container host.
-If the container host is a virtual machine, make sure that nested virtualization has been enabled.
-The Hyper-V role can be installed on Windows Server 2016 or Windows Server 2016 Core using the following PowerShell command.
+The Hyper-V role can be installed on Windows Server 2016 or Windows Server 2016 Core using the `Install-WindowsFeature` command.
 If the container host is itself a Hyper-V virtual machine, nested virtualization will need to be enabled first.
 To do so see [Configure Nested Virtualization]( #nest).

 ```powershell
 PS C:\> Install-WindowsFeature hyper-v